hongyuanmei/HMEIatJHU.github.io/_pages/misc.md

 nav: true
 ---

-When I am away from my workstation, I may be:
+When I am away from my research, I may be:

 * Playing Texas Hold'em or other card games